-The MRCEM Primary examination is a Single Best Answer (SBA) paper, replacing the FRCEM Primary.
+The MRCEM Primary examination is a Single Best Answer (SBA) paper.
 The examination comprises 180 questions to be answered in three hours.
 Sample questions are available on the Royal College of Emergency Medicine website.
 RCEM delivers its written examinations electronically via computer-based testing company, Pearson VUE.
 The examination is conducted in English and candidates are advised that IELTS Level 7 is the expected standard for completion of MRCEM examinations.

 The MRCEM Primary examination is mapped to the RCEM Basic Science Curriculum (June 2010) and RCEM 2021 Emergency Medicine curriculum.
 All applicants for the MRCEM Primary examination are strongly advised to familiarise themselves with the Basic Sciences Curriculum in preparation for sitting the examination.
 The full MRCEM Primary Examination Blueprint can be found on the Royal College of Emergency Medicine website.
 The basic blueprint is as follows: